ntakokevin/Wine-Quality-Prediction-using-Machine-Learning-Algorithms-in-R-Logistic-Regression-SVM-KNN-Naive/README.md

 # Machine-learning-with-R-
 The aim of this exercise is to use several machine learning algorithms: Logistic regression, support vector machine (SVM), KNN, naives bayes, random forest, in order to predict the quality of the wine for which we have some information.

+In this work we did not perform any preprocessing on the data.
+If you wish to have a better score it is necessary to preprocess the data.

 The intruction are as follows

 a) Divide the data into training and testing sets.
 Use 70% as the training set.